 Have you or your loved ones been diagnosed with high blood cholesterol?
-If yes then I am sure you get your fair share of health advises not just from your doctor but also from your aunt, her next door neighbor, neighbor’s in-laws, everybody withing your 10 km radius and their dogs!
+If yes then I am sure you get your fair share of health advises not just from your doctor but also from your aunt, her next-door neighbor, neighbor’s in-laws, everybody within your 10 km radius and their dogs!

 “You can not eat an omelet…It will increase your cholesterol!”

 “How can you eat mutton!
 You have cholesterol!!”

 “Oh no no no..no milk for papa, he has cholesterol!”

 With advice flying from all directions and slapping us right in the face, it is but natural to feel dizzy and get overwhelmed!